 Bristol Presidential Scholarship

 This is a merit scholarship for high-achieving students entering from high school.
 Students can apply through their high school guidance office or contact Transfer Services.
-This scholarship is for one year only and recipients must maintain a 3.0 GPA to receive the second semester payment.
+This scholarship is for one year only and recipients must maintain a 3.0 GPA to receive the second-semester payment.
 Application deadline is in May.

 Bristol participates in Federal Direct Loans.
-These are loans funds and must be repaid.
+These are loan funds and must be repaid.
 This includes Stafford Subsidized, Stafford Unsubsidized, and Parent loans (PLUS).
 Students/parents interested in loan opportunities should begin the application process with the school, not the lender.